Kobo-Labs-ai/.github/profile/README.md

 Global Research Network: From Stanford to Singapore, Tokyo to Toronto - we're everywhere researchers are Breakthrough Acceleration: We don't just connect people; we accelerate discoveries by 10x 💡 Our Vision: Democratizing research collaboration so that brilliant minds can work together regardless of geography, institution, or field.
 🌟 Join 1000+ researchers who've already discovered the power of AI-enhanced collaboration.
-Whether you're a PhD student looking for a mentor, a professor seeking collaborators, or an organization wanting to tap into global research talent - we've got you covered.
+Whether you're a student looking for a mentor, a professor seeking collaborators, or an organization wanting to tap into global research talent and build stuff - we've got you covered.

 ### Ready to transform your research journey?
 Let's build the future of discovery together! 🧬🔬⚡